 By August the weather is drier, worms are harder to find, and fruits are ripening.

-Juvenile robins are independent now.
+Juvenile robins are independent now — or almost.
 They watch how and what other birds eat as new food sources continue to ripen.
 Appetites of all robins increase as they fuel up for migration.
 They start forming flocks with other robins, young and old.
 Adults molt.
 Their new feathers will stand up to the rigors of fall migration and winter wandering.